toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Highlights credit card category balances with a yellow warning if the balance of the category does not match the account balance.
 Adds a button to the Inspector to rectify the difference.

 ## Remove Zero and Negative Categories When Covering Over-Budgeting

 Default YNAB behaviour is to show these categories when covering overbudgeting, but since they've got no money in them they won't help you.
 Let's clean up the menu.

 ## Seamless Budget Header
 Remove the borders between selected month, funds and Age of Money in the budget header.

+## Show Upcoming Transaction Total
+Adds the total of upcoming transactions alongside activity for each category.

 ## Stealing From Future Alert
-Highlights "Budget Next Month" red you've gone negative as some point in the future
+Highlights "Budget Next Month" red when you've gone negative as some point in the future.

 ## To Be Budgeted Warning
 Changes the 'To Be Budgeted' background color to yellow if there is unallocated money left to be budgeted.